Inpatient respite care

 When will the inpatient respite care service be available?

 Here are all the planned respite session for this year.
-In October 2017 we hope to begin increasing the number of sessions each month.

 “The physical and emotional demands of looking after someone who is terminally ill are intense and sometimes too much for their family and friends to cope with alone, without significant support.
 Through organisations within the community, support may be given at home, but this is not always sufficient to meet the needs of the individual and their loved ones, and often time away from the home is essential in providing a period of true rest and respite for the carers.
 I know that Skanda Vale Hospice will be providing an excellent standard in palliative care and am only too happy to support them wholeheartedly in this venture.”Kiera Jones – palliative care nurse